Skip to main content

 Abstract

 1. Peper KM, Guo B, Long L, Howard G, Carson AP, Howard VJ, Judd SE, Zakai NA, Cherrington A, Cushman M, Plante TB (2020).
 C-reactive Protein and Racial Differences in Type 2 Diabetes Incidence: Reasons for Geographic and Racial Differences in Stroke (REGARDS) [Abstract].
-141(Suppl_1), AP300.
+Circulation, 141(Suppl_1), AP300.

 7. Bashir M, Lambert A, Wee JMC, Guo B (2015).
 An examination of the vocational and psychological characteristics of cybersecurity competition participants [Abstract].
+USENIX Summit on Gaming, Games, and Gamification in Security Education (3GSE ¿15).

 Other